pravega/bookkeeper-operator/doc/upgrade-cluster.md

 - When all pods are upgraded, the `Upgrade` condition will be set to `False` and `status.currentVersion` will be updated to the desired version.

-### BookKeeper upgrade
+### Bookkeeper upgrade

-BookKeeper cluster is deployed as a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) due to its requirements on:
+Bookkeeper cluster is deployed as a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) due to its requirements on:

 - Persistent storage: each bookie has three persistent volume for ledgers, journals, and indices.
 If a pod is migrated or recreated (e.g. when it's upgraded), the data in those volumes will remain untouched.
 - Stable network names: the `StatefulSet` provides pods with a predictable name and a [Headless service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) creates DNS records for pods to be reachable by clients.
 If a pod is recreated or migrated to a different node, clients will continue to be able to reach the pod despite changing its IP address.